MetPX/sarracenia/doc/mirroring_use_case.rst

 -------------------------------------------------------

 .. warning::

+   **CAVEAT:**
    This is a bit speculative at the time of this writing (2018/01) We expect to deploy over the winter and be completed in 2018/03.
 Given the volumes being copied the exact performance isn't easily measured. article will be amended to reflect the advancing solution, until complete, then this note will be removed.

 .. contents::

 Summary
 -------

-This project was over a year long as the problem space was explored with the help of a very patient client while the tool to implement the efficient solution was eventually settled on.
+This project has taken longer than expected, over a year, as the problem space was explored with the help of a very patient client while the tool to design and implement the efficient solution was eventually settled on.
 The client as actually more of a partner, as the client had the large test cases available and ended up shouldering the responsibility for all of us to understand whether the solution was working or not.
 While there are many specificities of this implementation, the resulting tool relies on no specific features beyond a normal Linux file system to achieve a 72:1 speedup relative compared to rsync on real-time continuous mirroring of 14 terabytes in 1.9 million files per day between two trees of 27 million files each.
 While this averages to 162 Mbytes/second sustained over a 24 hour period, it should be noted that the transfers are very peaky, and peak transfer rates are much higher.
 On the same equipment at the same time, another